My mom used to have a big, red-orange Le Creuset pot, and out of it came all my favorite dinners. (That’s Le Creuset’s photo of one like it, above.)

 I loved them because they were her specialty.
 A mother’s specialty is often a child’s comfort food.

-Although Le Creuset pots are pretty indestructible, ours did die—my mother and brother were on a camping trip and our Volkswagen bus caught on fire.
+Although Le Creuset pots are pretty indestructible, ours did die (which is why I don’t have it to photograph).
+My mother and brother were on a camping trip and our Volkswagen bus caught on fire.
 For years afterwards, we’d hunt for things around the house—a skillet, a sweater, a piece of camping gear—only to realize, oh yeah, that burned up with the bus.

 There was no forgetting we lost the big red pot, though.
 Although I can get pretty close with my own stock pot, Mom’s specialties just aren’t the same without it.